-Local planning panel A local planning panel constituted under the Environmental Planning and Assessment Act 1979 (NSW).
+Joint organisation A joint organisation established under section 4000 of the Act.
+The Act Local Government Act 1993 (NSW).
+Local planning panel A local planning panel constituted under the Environmental w.
+Planning and Assessment Act 1979 (NSW).
 Mayor Includes the chairperson of a county council or joint organisation.
-Members of staff of Council Includes members of staff of county council and joint organisations.
+Members of staff of Includes members of staff of county council and joint Council organisations.
 OLG NSW Office of Local Government.
 Personal information Information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion.
 The Procedures The Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation.
-The Regulation The Local Government (General) Regulation 2005.
+The Regulation The Local Government (General) Regulation 2021.
 Voting representative A voting representative of the board of a joint organisation.
-Wholly advisory committee A Council committee that Council has not delegated any functions to.
+Wholly advisory A Council committee that Council has not delegated any committee functions to.